 Pleasant Natural Scent

 If you’ve ever opened a cedar chest or closet lined with cedar walls, you’ve likely experienced cedar’s distinctive aroma.

-Using cedar as mulch lets you enjoy this pleasant scent outdoors.
+It’s a fragrance that I personally really like.
+And if you do, too, using cedar as mulch lets you enjoy this pleasant scent outdoors.

 Depending on the type of cedar trees used, cedar mulch can have a range of shades from tan to soft red.